lamberta/ludovision/run-at-boot.md

-To run *ludovico* when the computer boots up, we'll need to create an init script for it.
-As root, copy the sample file below to `/etc/init.d/ludovico`, and make sure the script is executable (using `chmod 755 filename` should do the trick).
+To run *ludovision* when the computer boots up, we'll need to create an init script for it.
+As root, copy the sample file below to `/etc/init.d/ludovision`, and make sure the script is executable (using `chmod 755 filename` should do the trick).
 Now you can start and stop the service with these commands:

 ~~~
-$ /etc/init.d/ludovico start
+$ /etc/init.d/ludovision start
-$ /etc/init.d/ludovico stop
+$ /etc/init.d/ludovision stop
-$ /etc/init.d/ludovico restart
+$ /etc/init.d/ludovision restart
 ~~~

 With the init scripts in place, install the scripts into the system boot sequence using the `update-rc.d` command:

 ~~~
-$ sudo update-rc.d ludovico defaults
+$ sudo update-rc.d ludovision defaults
 ~~~

-Now when you reboot your system you'll see a message informing you that the Ludovico media server has been started.
+Now when you reboot your system you'll see a message informing you that the Ludovision media server has been started.

-Here's the example init script for `/etc/init.d/ludovico`.
+Here's the example init script for `/etc/init.d/ludovision`.
 You'll probably need to change the `USER`, `PATH`, and `DAEMON` variables to match your system setup.
 Also, make sure the *node* program is in your `PATH`.